MobilityData/metrics/README.md

 Different scripts are implemented in this repository.
 Their execution in the following order enables rendering of the metrics dashboard.
 * [FetchRawData.js](/src/scripts/FetchRawData.js) fetches raw data from the Github repositories;
 * [AggregateData.js](/src/scripts/AggregateData.js) aggregates the data previously retrieved for future rendering;
-* [GoogleSheetUpdater.js](/src/scripts/GoogleSheetUpdater.js) updates the google spreadsheet cells with new data.

 ## Automation
 This dashboard is updated on a daily basis at 10AM (GMT-4) via a Google Cloud Build that is triggered by a pub/sub message.